 Every student is required to apply for graduation in the semester in which they plan to complete their degree or certificate.
-EMSL students graduate in the summer.
 The university lists the graduation application deadline on the Academic Calendar.
 Students can apply after the deadline but will have to pay a late fee in addition to the graduation application fee.
 A separate application is required for each degree or certificate program.
-It's important for students to make sure their mailing address is correct prior to applying for graduation so the diploma gets mailed to the correct address.
+It's important for students to make sure their mailing address is correct prior to applying for graduation so the diploma is mailed to the correct address.